Worried about the rashes on your baby’s face? Here are some of the common newborn skin conditions to watch out for.

-A lot of pediatricians would agree that rashes and skin conditions are one of the most common concerns of parents during their baby’s check-up.
-Many types of skin conditions in babies aren’t indicative of any serious conditions.
+However, in the newborn phase, many types of skin conditions in babies aren’t indicative of any serious conditions.
 If your baby’s rash isn’t accompanied by other symptoms, then it would be best to simply observe it for a day or two.

 Remember: It’s also best to bring your child to the doctor instead of describing it on the phone or sending photos of it online, as the doctor can best diagnose it up close.
 Questions you should be prepared to answer are: How long has the rash been there?
 How widespread is it?
 Is it itchy?

 Let’s take a closer look at the various types of newborn skin conditions and the possible ways to treat them.